TnYtCoder/InstaSnatcher/README.md

 Python Script To Snatch Entire Instagram I'd
 ![0002_6](https://github.com/TnYtCoder/InstaSnatcher-/assets/115485810/7c21d178-33a5-4f70-af00-ae9fb9b3d2f2)

-This Tool Is Used To Install All The Data Of The Instagram User Including `Profile Picture, Posts , Reels etc.`
+This Tool Is Used To Download All The Data Of The Instagram User Including `Profile Picture, Posts , Reels etc.`

 Topics Covered 📑 :